oormicreations/Blendpeaks/README.md

 **Rock**: Adjust the amount of grass/rock material on the peak.

 **Scale**: Scale the model along with the textures.
 You can also scale it as usual and later adjust the textures.

+**Colors**: Change the colors as you wish.
+Or you can edit the shader directly.

 **Bake Panel**